wharfkit/website/src/lib/docs/SessionKit/Logout.md

 ---
 title: Logout
-description: The logout method of the Session Kit will log out a specific session and remove any persistent data
+description: The logout method of the Session Kit will log out a specific session and remove any persistent data.
 category: SessionKit
 published: true
-requiresReview: true
 ---

 # Logout